 Clock Me In now makes it easier to manage employee timesheets

-You know the drill...
+You and your clients know the drill...
 Employees inevitably forget to clock in/out thereby leaving managers with the rewarding task of adjusting timesheet entries before they can be approved.
 Previously, the process of fixing timesheets could not be done in Clock Me In.
 Our latest release however now makes this possible for managers and alleviates the back and forth between KeyPay and Clock Me In.

 Let me take you down memory lane.
 Our last major feature release for Clock Me In included the ability for managers to: